guowh1999/BIND/BINDscript/readme.md

 ---

 **9606protein_physical_v12.txt** is a provided human PPI database, which is used in this script, it should be put at same path of BIND_ppi.R.
+If the file is a 7z compressed file, unzip it and save the txt file in the appropriate location.

 User can specify a target group by using --grp, and get a group-specific BIND ppi.
 If --grp is not defined, BIND_ppi will cauculate based on the full data matrix.